Organized by Dr. Yewande Pearse

 Shannon Bono Featured Artist

 Nadja Oertelt, Creative Consulting

-The exhibition include works by Alessia Petrolito, Analisa Teachworth, Em Minyard Oppman, Fred Schmidt-Arenales, Isabel Prade, PHILTH HAUS, Zhiwan Cheung, Charlie Tweed, Cameron Duguid and Dr. Dan Lloyd.
+The exhibition includes works by ArP (Alessia Petrolito), Analisa Teachworth, Em Minyard Oppman, Fred Schmidt-Arenales, Isabel Prade, PHILTH HAUS, Zhiwan Cheung, Charlie Tweed, Cameron Duguid, and Dr. Dan Lloyd.

 The works in this exhibition were both curated and selected from an Open Call with a jury.
 More information about the Open Call and jury can be found here.

 Dr. Yewande Pearse is a neuroscientist and science communicator.
-Her research interests in the lab focus on rare genetic neurological disorders, gene therapy, stem cell research and CRISPR, but her fascination with the brain is not limited to any one area of the field.
-She has written for Massive, TEDMED and Subpac, hosts a monthly podcast called Sound Science on Dublab radio and has been a guest speaker at Immerse(d), an event series exploring the impact of how deep immersive music can impact our brains, and Science of Grief, a 14-hour community conversation and performance on grief in partnership with Science Gallery Lab Detroit and The Detroit Institute of Arts.
+Her research interests in the lab focus on rare genetic neurological disorders, gene therapy, stem cell research, and CRISPR, but her fascination with the brain is not limited to any one area of the field.
+She gained her PhD from King’s College London and is a Postdoctioral Fellow at The Lundquist Institute at Harbor-UCLA, in affiliation with UCLA.
+She has written for Massive Science, TEDMED and Subpac, and hosts a monthly podcast called Sound Science on Dublab radio.
+She is also a member of the Collective Residency at NAVEL, where she sits on the Programming Committee and co-leads an Assembly about science in the media.
+Yewande is also a member of the Science Gallery Detroit’s Advisory Council.

 Massive is dedicated to helping scientists share stories about their work and lives in pursuit of a more informed, rational, and curious society.
 Massive’s online publication is the home for their scientist’s stories and they publish new stories daily.
 They tell stories you can trust about the climate, genetics, and more.